Spring Garden Revival

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal in Acton, notification to Dig Safe (811) is mandatory at least 48 hours in advance (72 hours recommended).
-Utilities—including electric, gas, water, sewer, and telecommunications—are marked and must be protected, with hand-digging required within 18 inches of markings.
-Overhead power lines require a 10-foot minimum clearance.
-Specialized techniques such as selective root pruning and mechanical barriers protect infrastructure, and all work near utilities may require coordination with the Building Department and utility representatives.
-Final inspection ensures restoration to municipal standards.
-For permitting, contact: Town of Acton Building Department
+Before any excavation or root removal, Acton requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
+Utilities—electric, gas, water, sewer, telecom—are marked and must be hand-dug within 18 inches of markings.
+Overhead power lines require a 10 feet minimum clearance.
+Specialized techniques, such as selective root pruning and shallow stump grinding (12-18 inches near utilities), protect infrastructure.
+Emergency procedures are in place for accidental strikes, and all work near municipal infrastructure may require permits and final inspection.
+For local requirements, contact:

 472 Main Street, Acton, MA 01720